 PRIM Caliber 95

-The PRIM Caliber 95 is a mechanical movement with automatic winding.
-Its diameter is 25.6 mm and the height varies between 6 and 6.3 mm.
+The PRIM caliber 95 is a mechanical movement with automatic winding.
+Its diameter is 25.6 mm and its height ranges between 6 and 6.3 mm.
 The oscillator operates at a frequency of 21,600 vibrations per hour (3 Hz) and the movement is equipped with 22 bearing jewels.
 The power reserve is at least 48 hours.
 The time is displayed by three hands – hour, minute and second – and the caliber provides basic time information without any further complications.
-The movement is decorated in rhodium-plated or gold-plated and is equipped with an Incabloc shock absorber.
+The movement is decorated in rhodium-plated or gold-plated finishes and is equipped with an Incabloc shock absorber.

 Caliber 71 (SELLITA SW200-1)

-Caliber 71 is a mechanical self-winding movement with a diameter of 25.6 mm and a height of 4.6 mm.
-The oscillator operates at a frequency of 28,800 vibrations per hour (4 Hz) and the movement is equipped with 26 jewels.
-The power reserve is at least 38 hours.
-The time is displayed by three hands – hour, minute and second – and is supplemented by a date display.
+Caliber 71 is a mechanical movement with automatic winding, with a diameter of 25.6 mm and a height of 4.6 mm.
+The oscillator operates at a frequency of 28,800 vibrations per hour (4 Hz) and the movement is equipped with 26 bearing jewels.
+Rezerva chodu dosahuje minimálně 38 hodin.
+The time is displayed by three hands – hour, minute and second – and is complemented by a date indicator.
 The caliber provides basic time information including a quick date correction function.
-It is technically based on the Sellita SW200-1 movement.
+Technically, it is based on the Sellita SW200-1 movement.

 Caliber 73 (ETA 2824-2)

 Caliber 73 is a mechanical movement with automatic winding, which has a diameter of 25.6 mm and a height of 4.6 mm.
 The oscillator operates at a frequency of 28,800 vibrations per hour (4 Hz) and the movement is equipped with 25 bearing jewels.
-The power reserve is at least 38 hours.
-The time is displayed by three hands – hour, minute and second – and is supplemented by a date indicator.
-The caliber thus provides basic time information including the date.
-It is technically based on the ETA 2824-2 movement.
+Rezerva chodu dosahuje minimálně 38 hodin. Čas je zobrazován třemi ručkami – hodinovou, minutovou a vteřinovou – a doplněn o ukazatel data.
+Kalibr tak poskytuje základní časovou informaci včetně data.
+Technicky vychází ze strojku ETA 2824-2.

 Caliber 77.51 (ETA 7751)